 Economists see inefficiency as something to be eliminated; MBA’s as something to be exploited.
 Elimination of inefficiency is a by-product of their effort to exploit it.

-I illustrate the difference between micro and managerial by looking at the effects of three policies on marginal transactions: price controls (prevent some voluntary wealth creating transactions); taxes (deter movement of some assets to higher valued uses), and subsidies (move some assets to lower valued uses).
+Illustrate the difference between micro and managerial by looking at the effects of three policies on marginal transactions: price controls (prevent some voluntary wealth creating transactions); taxes (deter movement of some assets to higher valued uses), and subsidies (move some assets to lower valued uses).
 Then, after you have identified assets in lower valued uses, ask what an economist would do (change policy) and what an MBA would do (buy the asset, and sell it to someone who valued it more highly.)
-I focus only on the “marginal” transactions that are affected by the policies.
+Focus only on the “marginal” transactions that are affected by the policies.

-You may also want to talk about the role of government in facilitating wealth creating transactions.
+Instructors may also want to talk about the role of government in facilitating wealth creating transactions.
 Compare and contrast countries, like Zimbabwe, with those of Hong Kong or the US (PJ O’Rourke’s book, Eat the Rich, is great on this account).
 The paradox is that there is more wealth creating potential in countries like these because the government’s rules have put assets in lower valued uses, but the same government rules make it difficult to move them to higher valued uses.

-I close the lecture by noting that organizations have trouble creating wealth for analogous reasons: internal taxes, subsidies, or price controls that impede the movement of assets to higher valued uses within the organization.
+Close the lecture by noting that organizations have trouble creating wealth for analogous reasons: internal taxes, subsidies, or price controls that impede the movement of assets to higher valued uses within the organization.
 Use an example, (my favorite is Phycor, a physician management company that purchased physician practices with stock, and this reduced the incentive of physicians to work hard, essentially by turning owner/managers into stockholders of a larger entity), or refer back to the two stories in the first chapter.

 In-class Problem